altmattr/teaching/COMP3000 - Programming Languages/src/3_lox.md

 # FAT
 ## Turtle Graphics <tex-essay>
 question: |
-    \begin{wrapfigure}{R}{0.33\textwidth}\begin{aside}
+    \begin{wrapfigure}{R}{0.33\textwidth}\begin{goodtoknow}
     The idea that one program might generate another program is powerful but a little strange.
 Be sure you have your head around this idea before you begin.
-If the \emph{only} thing you get from this class is an intuition for generating programs from other programs, you will still have made a bit step forward in your understanding of programming languages.
-This concept is key and will come up again very soon.
-If you don't get it now, you will struggle later.
+If the \emph{only} thing you get from this class is an intuition for generating programs from other programs, you will still have made a bit step forward in your understanding of programming languages.  \textbf{This concept is key and will come up again very soon.
+If you don't get it now, you will struggle later.}
-    \end{aside}\end{wrapfigure}
+    \end{goodtoknow}\end{wrapfigure}

     A fun little language is logo (aka "turtle graphics").
 It is a language designed for kids to learn programming.
 It has a very simple syntax and a very simple set of commands.
 The idea is that you can use it to draw pictures on the screen.
 Check out the language this online implementations: